networknext/next/docs/portal_user_guide.md

 <img width="1468" alt="image" src="https://github.com/networknext/next/assets/696656/e37e9740-d810-416a-b6ec-3d9b796eb442">

 These counts are updated once per-minute.
-The counts are equivalent to the number of unique session ids seen across one minute, so if you have an instantaneous player count calculated somewhere else, you will notice that these numbers are a bit higher.
+They are equivalent to the number of unique session ids seen across one minute, so if you have an instantaneous player count calculated somewhere else, you will notice that these numbers are a bit higher than that.

 ## 2. Sessions Page